Medical School / Health Professions

 What is the MCAT and when should I take it?

 The MCAT (Medical College Admission Test) is a standardized, computerized examination designed to assess problem solving, critical thinking, and writing skills in addition to the examinee’s knowledge of science concepts and principles prerequisite to the study of medicine.
-The test will undergo a significant revision in 2015 with an increased focus on social and behavioral sciences, so students just starting their undergraduate experience should prepare accordingly.
-Currently, scores are reported in each of the following areas: Verbal Reasoning, Physical Sciences, Biological Sciences and Writing Sample.
+The test will undergo a significant revision in January 2015 with an increased focus on social and behavioral sciences, so students just starting their undergraduate experience should prepare accordingly.
+Currently, scores are reported in each of the following areas: Verbal Reasoning, Physical Sciences and Biological Sciences.
 The latest you should plan to take these tests is in the spring of your junior year of college, so that you can apply (and interview) early.
 You will need to have taken the requisite pre-med coursework by the time you take the MCAT in order to do well on the exam.
 Most students also take some kind of prep class from a test-prep provider.
 Never take the actual MCAT for practice.
 For further information about the MCAT, see the Pre-Medical Resources section below.

 What timeline should I be following?